nz-trust-framework/DISTF-reference-architecture/README.md

 ## Contents

+>[!CAUTION]
+>You are viewing the Reference Architecture **Exposure Draft**.
+It is intended for consultation only and does not represent government policy or endorsement by the Trust Framework Board.

 - **[Reference Architecture](1-INTRODUCTION.md)**: defines the common standards, roles, and technical patterns needed to enable trusted, interoperable, and user-centred digital identity services within the Trust Framework ecosystem.

     - [1.
 Introduction](1-INTRODUCTION.md)